Sumo Logic Verification

 To verify your deployment with Sumo Logic, do the following:

 - Ensure that you have added Sumo Logic as a verification provider, as described above.

 - In your workflow, under Verify Service, click Add Verification, and then click Sumo Logic.
 The Sumo Logic dialog appears.

+- Fill out the dialog.
 The Sumo Logic dialog has the following fields.